markowanga/kio-website-v3/content/authors/michalski/_index.md

     - course: PhD in Computer Science
       institution: Wroclaw University of Science and Technology
       year: 2014
-    - course: DSc in Information and Communication Technology
+    - course: DSc (Habilitation) in Information and Communication Technology
       institution: Wroclaw University of Science and Technology
       year: 2022
 user_groups: